 - by Meo

 “Dawa” means “month” in Tibetan while “Saka” is a star associated with the full moon of the 4th month of the Tibetan calendar.
-Saka Dawa is the most important month in Tibet.
-In 2018, Saka Dawa extends May 16th to June 13th.
-These days are known as the month of merits, Tibetans usually give supports to beggars and refrain from eating meat during this month.
+Saka Dawa is the one of the most important festivals in Tibet.
+In 2022, Saka Dawa extends from June 14th to July 13th.
+These days are known as the month of merits, and Tibetans usually give supports to beggars and refrain from eating meat during this month.